kmzbrnoI/rcs-api/api-specs.md

  * Starts communication with MTB after opening and module scanning.
  * This function calls `BeforeStart` after starting begins.
  * `AfterStart` event is called when communication successfully started.
+ * `OnScanned` event is called after all the inputs are scanned.
  * Returns 0 by default.
  * Returns `MTB_ALREADY_STARTED` when communication with MTB already started.
  * Returns `MTB_FIRMWARE_TOO_LOW` when MTB-USB firmware is lower than 0.9.20.